aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.21.17 (October 1, 2019) =
+* FIX: Ordering by the Hits column on the Captured 404 URLs page sometimes caused no URLs to be displayed (attempt 2).

 = Version 2.21.16 (September 29, 2019) =
 * FIX: Process stored regex redirects even when creating automatic redirects is turned off.